haneefdm/cortex-debug-samples/psoc6-setup.md

             "monitor psoc6 reset_halt sysresetreq"
         ],
         "postRestartCommands": [
-            /*
-            // Following three commands are needed because Cortex-Debug is hardcoded to do a
-            // `monitor reset halt`.
-Creates a problem for multi core systems like
-            // PSoC6, so this is a workaround.
-Normally, only a sysresetreq is needed for PSoc6 */
-            "monitor reset run",
-            "monitor sleep 200",
             "monitor psoc6 reset_halt sysresetreq",
             /*
             // Following two commands are needed to get gdb and openocd and HW all in sync.